mozilla-services/syncserver/README.rst

 .. image:: https://img.shields.io/docker/automated/mozilla-services/syncserver.svg?style=flat-square
    :target: https://hub.docker.com/r/mozilla/syncserver/

+**Note that this repository is deprecated**.
+It is based on Python 2, and is unlikely to ever be upgraded, or ever run again in production by Mozilla.
+We are unlikely to respond to requests for help using this package.

+Please look into https://github.com/mozilla-services/syncstorage-rs instead.

 This is an all-in-one package for running a self-hosted Firefox Sync server.
 It bundles the "tokenserver" project for authentication and the "syncstorage" project for storage, to produce a single stand-alone webapp.